Richard Cragun: Early life and training

 As a teenager, Cragun received a scholarship to the Banff School of Fine Arts in Banff, Alberta.
 He studied there with Betty Farraly and Gweneth Lloyd.
-When Alexander Grant, was visiting Banff, he was impressed by Cragun's skills.
-He suggested Cragun apply to the Royal Ballet School in London.
+When Alexander Grant was visiting Banff, he was impressed by Cragun's skills.
+He suggested Cragun to apply to the Royal Ballet School in London.

 Cragun spent one year at the Royal Ballet school, working with Errol Addison and Harold Turner.
 At age 17, Cragun went to Copenhagen, Denmark, to privately train with Vera Volkova, who was responsible for polishing his remarkable classical technique.

 Performing career

 In 1962, Volkova recommended Cragun to John Cranko, director of the Stuttgart Ballet.
 Cranko hired him sight unseen, as a member of his corps de ballet.

 In 1965, soon after his appointment as principal dancer in Stuttgart, he began his dance partnership with Marcia Haydée.
 Cragun and Haydée performed Swan Lake, Onegin and The Taming of the Shrew.
 Their professional partnership at the Stuttgart Ballet lasted from 1965 until Cragun's retirement in 1996.

 Besides his appearances with leading companies in Germany, Cragun danced in Denmark, Belgium, the Netherlands, England, Sweden, Italy, Canada, the United States, and Japan.
 In 1990, during the Stuttgart revival of the Broadway musical On Your Toes, Cragun exhibited his tap dancing skills.